-- Meet Council standards for all types of open space as a basic aim. - Design and manage the open space for clear, identifiable purposes. - Use open space to define different parts of the neighbourhood and help distinguish it from Chaulden. - Arrange the open space to ensure a pleasant, coherent and wildlife-friendly network throughout the neighbourhood. - Ensure that the layout and design of new sports provision is fit for purpose. - 5.8 The two main areas of open space comprise a central corridor across the site which acts as an extension to Shrubhill Common, and the southern swathe, embracing south facing slopes of the land and the alignment of the gas pipeline easement (see Plan 4).
-The total amount of green space shown on the Master Plan is approximately 11ha (27 acres).
-This is significantly in excess of the minimum recognized standard of 2.4ha/1000 people (Planning and Design for Outdoor Sport and Play, Fields In Trust,) which based on a population of circa 2,500 people would result in a minimum requirement of 6ha.
-The quantum of open land will ensure that the development is spacious and well integrated into the landscape. - 5.9 The area of open space is sufficient to provide excellent opportunities for ball games and informal recreation.
+- Meet Council standards for all types of open space as a basic aim. - Design and manage the open space for clear, identifiable purposes. - Use open space to define different parts of the neighbourhood and help distinguish it from Chaulden. - Arrange the open space to ensure a pleasant, coherent and wildlifefriendly network throughout the neighbourhood. - Ensure that the layout and design of new sports provision is fit for purpose. - 5.11 The two main areas of open space comprise a central corridor across the site which acts as an extension to Shrubhill Common, and the southern swathe, embracing south facing slopes of the land and the alignment of the gas pipeline easement (see Plan 6 above).
+The total amount of green space shown on the master plan is approximately 11ha (27 acres).
+This is significantly in excess of the minimum recognized standard of 2.4ha/1000 people (Planning and Design for Outdoor Sport and Play, Fields In Trust) which based on a population of circa 2,500 people would result in a minimum requirement of 6ha.
+However, current standards are those set out in Appendix 6 of the Dacorum Borough Local Plan (adopted 2004).
+The quantum of open land will ensure that the development is spacious and well integrated into the landscape.

+- 5.12 The area of open space is sufficient to provide excellent opportunities for ball games and informal recreation.
 Junior pitches would form part of the community hub associated with the proposed School.
 However, the topography of the site is generally unsuited to senior formal playing pitches due to the need to re-grade land to create suitably level areas.
 Such land engineering would potentially harm the natural landscape character of the land.
 Accordingly, it may be appropriate to improve nearby off-site playing pitches in order to enhance their quality and year-round usability.
-This would be dealt with through the S106 agreement. - 5.10 In addition to the structural areas of open space, it would be expected that the housing areas themselves should provide appropriate smaller areas of local open space containing 'Local Areas of Equipped Play' (LEAPS) 'Local Areas of Play' (LAPS) for younger age groups and areas of amenity space.
+This would be dealt with through the S106 agreement. - 5.13 In addition to the structural areas of open space, it would be expected that the housing areas themselves should provide appropriate smaller areas of local open space containing 'Local Areas of Equipped Play' (LEAPS), 'Local Areas of Play' (LAPS) for younger age groups and areas of amenity space.
 These areas will have the effect of further ensuring that the development is not seen as a homogenous area of housing.
-Some of these areas could act as smaller community focal spaces within each of the proposed neighbourhoods (see Plans 3 and 4).
+Some of these areas could act as smaller community focal spaces within each of the proposed neighbourhoods (see Plan 8).